Alternative proteins in the United Kingdom

 The Good Food Institute Europe (GFI Europe) is partnering with the UK’s Food Standards Agency (FSA) in its regulatory sandbox for cultivated meat.

-The sandbox aims to boost the FSA’s scientific knowledge about cultivated meat, help them make informed decisions about product safety and guide companies on how to effectively demonstrate that their products and processes are safe, in line with the UK’s existing novel foods regulatory framework.
+The sandbox aims to boost the FSA’s scientific knowledge about cultivated meat, helping officials to make informed decisions about product safety and guide companies on how to effectively demonstrate that their products and processes are safe, in line with the UK’s novel foods regulatory framework.

 “We are thrilled to be working closely with the FSA on this collaborative project, which sends a clear message that the UK government wants to capitalise on the strong investments made in British cultivated meat innovation and bring products to market in a way that upholds the UK’s gold standard safety regulations.”